idris-lang/Idris-dev/README.md

 ## Code Generation

-Idris has support for external code generators.
-Supplied with the distribution is a C code generator to compile executables, and a JavaScript code generator with support for node.js and browser JavaScript.
+Idris has support for external and embedded code generators.
+Supplied with the distribution is a C code generator to compile executables, and a JavaScript code generator with support for node.js and browser JavaScript, both of them embedded.

 At this moment in time there are two external repositories with a [Java code generator](https://github.com/idris-hackers/idris-java) and an